AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 Alibaba Cloud Marketplace images are region-specific.
 If you want to use an image within a specific region, you must purchase the image in that region.

 ## After I select I/O Optimized, I cannot select Alibaba Cloud Marketplace images when I purchase an ECS instance.
-What is the cause and how can I solve this problem?
+What is the cause and how can I resolve this problem?

 View the details about and solution to this problem.